jacobmix/Minecraft_AP_Randomizer/README.md

 If Forge server gives ``OutOfMemoryError`` and you see ``_JAVA_OPTIONS``.
 Then delete ``_JAVA_OPTIONS`` from Environment Variables.
 Either delete in Windows [sysdm.cpl](<https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10>) or download & run [Rapid Environment Editor](<https://www.rapidee.com/en/download>) as admin.

-If you see in your forge server logs: ``java.io.IOException: The process cannot access the file``
-Something might be blocking files.
-If you're syncing the Archipelago folder with OneDrive disable that.
+If you see in your forge server logs: ``java.io.IOException: The process cannot access the file`` Something is blocking files.
+Don't cloud sync the Archipelago  directory with OneDrive, ect.
-May also be you're running a forge server already.
-Close it.
-Else it could be your anti-virus:
+Maybe running forge server already.
+Close any java process with task manager.
+Else could be your anti-virus:
 > - Windows default anti-virus: Search (Windows Key+S): "Windows Security", and open it.
 >   - Virus & threat protection>Protection history>Click newest top one>ADMIN prompt: Yes>See if "Affected items" is anything Archipelago/Minecraft related.
 If so follow this next step:
 >   - Virus/protection>Manage settings>Add or remove exclusions>ADMIN prompt: Yes>Add an exclusion>Folder>"Archipelago, Minecraft, and patch location directories"